tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

         - Be sure to spend some time going through each thing that `create react app`
         - Start with what is Chart.js
+        - difference between source and in browser code.
         - replace with vite

         - lowercase with dashes.